Can I get financial aid for Study Abroad?

 Students studying abroad during the Summer Semester

 Students studying abroad during summer semester at a La Salle University consortium or partner school will be charged La Salle’s per-credit tuition rate for summer semesters.
 Students will also be assessed a charge from housing while abroad, as well as an administrative fee.
 Costs vary based on the school and length of program.
-Charges normally cover tuition for 6 credits, fees and housing.
+Charges normally cover tuition for 6 credits and housing.
 Some programs include 1-2 meals per day.
 Students will receive an exemption of their University fees.

 Costs such as airfare, meals, books, personal incidental expenses and other travel costs are not included in the University charges.

 Student loans are the only type of financial aid that is generally available to students for summer.
 However, some students may also be eligible for the Federal Pell Grant.
 Students are encouraged to maximize their Federal subsidized/unsubsidized Direct Loan eligibility first and, if necessary, can consider Private Alternative Loans.
 Students borrowing federal student loans must enroll for at least 6 credits for the semester.

 To apply for federal student loans for summer semester, students must have a current-year FAFSA on file, and complete a Summer Semester Institutional Data Form on the mylasalle portal.
 For application instructions, visit https://www.lasalle.edu/howtoapply.